rav1ll/msdbok.github.io/template.md

 List all references using the **IEEE format**.
 Ensure that your bibliography includes **5-10 high-quality academic sources**.

+You can now add citations and lists of references following the syntax described [here][jekyll-scholar-citations].

+For example, here is a reference to one of the first SETI papers {% cite Cocconi1959 %}.

+Now I can get on with my literature review and make notes with citations as I go along.

+{% bibliography --cited %}

 (Optional)
 * Create and link to a public Zotero library for this paper to provide easy access to your references.